logicalgraphs/CryptoCoin/README.md

 * BUG: portfolio need to use call_id SELL to REMOVE coins (currently ADD coins)

-* tracked-coins should now take cmc_ids because of 2x MIR and LUNA, smh; DONE

 * add error message for listing files that didn't load

 * write a comparison of recommendations from yesterday: how did they do today?